 What sets the timeshare closing process apart from a traditional real estate closing are the intricacies of the documents involved.
 Title searches, estoppel requests, and existing mortgages are just a few of the areas that can delay the timeshare closing process, which can take between 30-180 days depending on the resort and the status of the documents.

 If you are ready to send your timeshare sale to closing, a few items you should have ready will help expedite the process:

 - Have a copy of your purchase and sale agreement, signed by both parties.

 - If your timeshare is clear of any liens and all mortgages have been paid, have documentation ready to prove it.

-- Have a copy of your deed in hand and ready to provide upon request.
+- Depending on the type of timeshare, have a copy of your deed or lease in hand and ready to provide upon request.

 - Obtain the necessary contact details of the buyer and have all information ready to be provided.

 - Find out if a legal review is required by the state which has jurisdiction over your timeshare.
 Some closings require a legal review, some don’t, and a legal review generally increases the closing costs.